| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 expire in less than n seconds.
 The value of n is set by

-password-expire-warning variable in auth block.
+variable in auth

-See section auth statement.
+statement.
 In this string, you can use the %R{Password-Expire-Days}

 substitution, to represent the actual number of days left